← Back to 史記

 婿

 He died in the forty-second year, and his son Lord Huai succeeded him.
 In the thirty-first year of Lord Huai's reign, he paid court to Wei, and Wei imprisoned and killed Lord Huai.
-Wei changed and established the heir lord's younger brother, who became Lord Yuan.
-Lord Yuan was Wei's son-in-law, so Wei established him.
+Wei changed course and installed the heir lord’s younger brother, who became Lord Yuan.
+Lord Yuan was Wei’s son-in-law, and so Wei installed him.
 In the fourteenth year of Lord Yuan's reign, Qin seized Wei's eastern lands.
-Qin first established Dong commandery, changed and moved Wei's Ye Wang county, and combined Pu Yang as Dong commandery.
+Qin first established Dong commandery, changed and moved Wei's Ye Wang county, and combined Puyang as Dong commandery.
 In the twenty-fifth year, Lord Yuan died, and his son Lord Jiao succeeded him.
 In the ninth year of Lord Jiao's reign, Qin united the world and established the First Emperor.
-In the twenty-first year, the Second Emperor demoted Lord Jiao to a commoner, and Wei's sacrifices ended.
+In the twenty-first year, the Second Emperor demoted Lord Jiao to commoner status, and Wei’s sacrifices came to an end.

 47